 Our business continuity plan addresses: data back-up and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and procedures to help ensure that our customers have prompt access to their funds and securities if we are unable to continue our business.

 Our business continuity plan may be revised or amended.
-If changes are made, an updated summary will be promptly posted on our website (statefarm.com®) or you may obtain an updated summary by calling us at the number below and requesting that a written copy be mailed to you.
+If changes are made, an updated summary will be promptly posted on our website (statefarm.com®).
+You may obtain a current summary of our business continuity plan by writing to us at State Farm Investment Planning Services, 1 State Farm Plaza, Bloomington, IL 61710.

 Varying Disruptions—Significant business disruptions can vary in their scope, such as only our firm, a single building housing our firm, the business district where our firm is located, the city where we are located, or the whole region.
 Within each of these areas, the severity of the disruption can also vary from minimal to severe.
 In a disruption to only our firm or a building housing our firm, we may transfer our operations to a local site when needed and expect to recover and resume business within 1 business day.
 In a disruption affecting our business district, city, or region, we will transfer our operations to a site outside of the affected area, and expect to recover and resume business within 3 business days.
-In either situation, we plan to continue in business, transfer operations if necessary, and notify you through our web site statefarm.com®, or you can contact us at 1-833-593-7109.
+In either situation, we plan to continue in business, transfer operations if necessary, and notify you through our web site statefarm.com®, you can contact your State Farm agent, or you can contact another local registered State Farm agent.
 In the unlikely event that the significant business disruption is so severe that it prevents us from remaining in business, our plan provides procedures to help ensure that our customers have prompt access to their funds and securities.

 In all of the situations described above, in light of the various types of disruptions that could take place and that every emergency poses unique problems, it may take longer to resume operations during any particular disruption.

-For more information—If you have questions about our business continuity planning, you can contact us at 1-833-593-7109.
+For more information—If you have questions about our business continuity planning, you can contact your State Farm agent.